Yashwanth-K/udacity-data-scientist-nanodegree/Recommendations_with_IBM/README.md

 ### Data:

-The data is for IBM an online data science community through udacity.
+The data is from the IBM Watson Studio platform which is made avilable to the students from Udacity.

 ### Licensing, Authors, Acknowledgements